plandes/mimic/README.md

 ## Installation

 1. Install the package: `pip3 install zensols.mimic`
+2. Install the database (either PostgreSQL or SQLite).

+### PostgreSQL

-2. Install the database (either Postgres or SQLite).
-For Postgres, load MIMIC-III by following the [Postgres instructions] or consider the [Postgres Docker image].
-See also [SQLite](#sqlite-configuration)
+For PostgreSQL, load MIMIC-III by following the [PostgreSQL instructions] or consider the [PostgreSQL Docker image].
+The Python PostgreSQL client package is also needed, which can be installed with `pip3 install zensols.dbpg`.

-## SQLite Configuration
+### SQLite Configuration

 A SQLite can also be used, but it is slower an not as well tested.
 However, it is faster to set up and could also be useful when a database is not available.